project-chip/connectedhomeip/src/tools/device-graph/README.md

 python3 '/Users/renejosefsen/Developer/GitData/connectedhomeip/src/tools/device-graph/matter-device-graph.py'
 ```

+The tool currently outputs the dot file in this folder and the output file is
+named "matter-device-graph.dot".

 # How to view graph

 In order to view the graph, any tool that renders dot/graphviz files can be